vishnu350/rs-mainspring-winder/README.md

 # Thanks & How To Contribute
 I do not have a 3D printer, so I have been paying for each experimental print with the help of a local 3D print company.
 I also lack the knowledge on the complete spectrum of barrel sizes, mainspring sizes, etc, so I can never build something that is perfect without your help.

-So if you like my work, consider:
+So if you like my work, please consider:
 - Contributing to the design or experimenting with 3D printouts using untested parameters.
 - Share the dimensions of known existing mainspring barrel and parts.
 - Offering to print and ship experimental 3D printed designs for me.